-A: The listing firm and its agents must opromote your best
+A: The listing firm and its agents must • promote your best

-interests be loyal to you follow your lawful instructions provide you with all material facts that could influence your decisions use reasonable skill, care and diligence, and account for all monies they handle for you.
+• provide you with all material facts that could influence your decisions • use reasonable skill, care and diligence, and • account for all monies they handle for you.
 Once you have signed the listing agreement, the firm and its agents may not give any confidential information about you to prospective buyers or their agents during the agency relationship without your permission.
 But until you sign the listing agreement, you should avoid telling the listing agent anything you would not want a buyer to know.